 8. Grab a growler: There are currently two local craft breweries along the Sunrise Trail, Uncle Leo’s and Tatabrew, and both are worth a visit.
 Be sure to try the Smoked Porter at Uncle Leo’s, a bacon-meets-chocolate treat of a beer, and ask TataBrew for the story behind their two-headed logo.

 9. Pond to plate dining at Fox Harb’r Resort: This catch of the day is as fresh as it gets.
-Stay at Fox Harb’r Resort in Wallace and let Executive Chef Shane Robilliard take you fishing at one of the on-site trout ponds.
-Order your catch at dinner, or choose from a droolworthy selection of dishes, many of which feature vegetables grown right on-site.
+Fish for your dinner at one of the on-site trout ponds.

 10. To market, to market (to market): Creamery Square, New Glasgow Farmers Market, and the Antigonish Farmers Market each have their own unique charms, but all have one thing in common – great local food, fresh local produce, and beautiful local artisan goods.
 The only downfall is that they’re all held on Saturday morning, so you’ll have to make a choice as to which one you’ll visit.